ENIGMA-git/ENIGMA-FreeSurfer-protocol/subcortical/README.md

       subj03,4476.45,5984.82,5984.82,4583.94,4466.07,4263.57,3899.71,x,x,3172.76,3083.38,599.59,435.85,146.338,253.916,0.677593
       subj04,3375.55,7115.98,6468.93,x,4078.48,5056.96,5150.3,567.949,617.783,3628.39,3214.69,1091.6,1033.86,435.85,208.037,0.637183

 Make sure that the columns are in the same order as in the file above.
-Also, note that the “x” is the marker that should be used to mark files as poorly segmented or excluded (see step 8).
+Note that the “x” is the marker that should be used to mark files as poorly segmented or excluded according to the QC guide.
 Also, you need to make sure that there are no missing values in the file.
-In the LandRvolumes.csv file missing values will appear as two commas in a row “,,”.
+In the "LandRvolumes.csv" file missing values will appear as two commas in a row “,,”.
 Missing values are probably easier to see in a spreadsheet program like Microsoft Excel, there it will just be a blank cell.
 You need to put an “x” value for any missing value so that it will be excluded from the analysis.

 Run the R script from inside _/enigma/Parent_Folder/FreeSurfer/measures/_ to generate the plots:

-      R --no-save --slave < /enigma/Parent_Folder/scripts/histogram_plots_subcortical.R
+      R --no-save --slave < /enigma/Parent_Folder/scripts/subcortical/03_histogram_plots_subcortical.R

 It should only take a few minutes to generate all of the plots.
 If you get errors, they should tell you what things need to be changed in the file in order to work properly.
 Just make sure that your input file is in .csv format similar to the file above.